Postdoctoral Fellowships in Scientific Writing

 Postdoctoral researchers in science, engineering, and quantitative disciplines are invited to apply for part-time fellowships in scientific writing.
 WSE Fellows teach the graduate writing courses WRI 501, Reading and Writing about the Scientific Literature, and WRI 502, Writing an Effective Scientific Research Article.
 All Fellowships offer intensive training not only in writing scientific documents but also in mentoring other writers in effective practices of professional communication.

 WSE Postdoctoral Fellowship appointments typically span two semesters.
-All fellows in their first semester (usually spring term) develop their own writing expertise by 1) attending a six-week scientific writing course for graduate students and 2) participating in a teaching practicum that includes attending New Faculty Training in the Princeton Writing Program from May 27-29, 2014.
+All fellows in their first semester (usually spring term) develop their own writing expertise by 1) attending a six-week scientific writing course for graduate students and 2) participating in a teaching practicum that includes attending New Faculty Training in the Princeton Writing Program from May 26-28, 2015, and in the first week of September, 2015.
 In the second semester (usually fall term), they sequentially teach one or two six-week sections of the graduate courses WRI 501 and WRI 502.

 All WSE Fellows receive $2000 for each six-week course that they instruct.
 In addition, Associate Research Scholars or Post-doctoral Research Associates receive research support in the amount of 1/12 FTE for each six-week writing course in which they participate as either a student or instructor.
 Appointees have the option of applying to extend their training further.

 We anticipate awarding three to four fellowships in 2015-16.

 - An appointment at Princeton for the upcoming academic year with the rank of Associate Research Scholar, Post-doctoral Research Associate (PDRA), or Post-doctoral Research Fellow (PDRF).

 - Current funding whose rules do not prohibit acceptance of fellowships and training opportunities of the kind described here.